Fortnite season 6 is coming Thursday: Here's what we know so far

 The v6.0 patch notes released Friday do give us some idea of changes to Fortnite's audio, but not much beyond that.
 From the notes, footstep sounds will make it easier to differentiate when people are above or below you.
 Epic says you'll also be able to pinpoint where they're coming from more easily even when there's gunfire and other sounds nearby.

 All of these tweaks are welcome, but any more significant gameplay changes, or updates to the game's map and environment, are still .
-Check back here as we hear more clues from Epic in the coming days as well get ready for season 6.
+Check back here as we get more clues from Epic in the coming days and get ready for season 6.

 Fortnite: The complete guide to the biggest battle royale game: Get the lowdown on Fortnite: Battle Royale, the video game being played by everyone from kids to celebrities.